Dainty, golden Tete-t-Tete narcissus/daffodils are pushing through a blanket of leaf mulch and compost…and the crocus, too!

 Good food is a part of ordinary life all over France…think of hearty stews and soups redolent of herbs, garlic and wine…desserts made with pears, cherries or strawberries–the produce of local orchards and gardens…just like yours!
 The Loire flows through the heart of France…where walled kitchen gardens or potagers grow vegetables, fruits and herbs almost year round…while vineyards produce delicate wines that complement the food of the region perfectly…and goats, their milk product providing a superb cheese.
 The food of Provence reflects all the color and warmth of the region…herbs and garlic, sun-ripened tomatoes, haricot beans, cassoulets, honey made by the bees that forage in the flower-scented garrigue** and lavender fields, and almonds from hillier regions, and so much more…

 France is a country where meals are a very important part of the day!
 In Provence, families gather to enjoy relaxed meals often taking place outdoors on a shady terrace or vine-covered arbor.
 Rarely formal, these meals are simple and suggestive of sun-ripened flavors and fresh, healthy ingredients.
-Shown here is a Quiche, a simple but substantial part of an easy meal…add salad greens, a baguette, some wine and viola!!
+Quiche, a simple but substantial part of an easy meal…add salad greens, a baguette, some wine and viola!!

 **Garrigue…refers to the low-growing vegetation on limestone hills of the Mediterranean coast…bushy and fragrant plants that grow wild there such as thyme, rosemary, lavender and juniper.